sarahwolf32/DCGAN-for-MNIST/README.md

 # DCGAN
-A tensorflow implementation of DCGAN on MNIST data, from the paper by Radford et al.

 This is an implementation of the paper ['Unsupervised Representation Learning with Deep Convolutional Generative Adversarial Networks' by Radford, et al](https://arxiv.org/pdf/1511.06434.pdf).